sommersoft/esp8266-micropython-vagrant/README.md

 # Mentions
 The Adafruit Vagrant setups were originally developed by Tony Dicola (@tdicola).

-Special Thanks! to @Dan Halbert and @jerryn on discord/#circuitpython for their help in troubleshooting the combination of the separate Vagrants into one toolchain.
+Special Thanks! to @tannewt, @Dan Halbert, and @jerryn on discord/#circuitpython for their help in troubleshooting the combination of the separate Vagrants into one toolchain.